Lecturer - Information and Cybersecurity - School of Information

 The School of Information is particularly interested in candidates who will contribute to racial and gender diversity and equity in higher education through their teaching or other related areas.
 We require that applicants submit a statement addressing past and/or potential contributions.

 UC Berkeley has an excellent benefits package available for lecturers who meet minimum workload and appointment hours requirements.
 There are also a number of policies and programs to support all employees as they balance work and family.

 Program: http://cybersecurity.berkeley.edu QualificationsBasic qualifications (required at time of application) A bachelor's degree (or equivalent international degree).
 Preferred qualifications An advanced degree in a field such as Cybersecurity, Information, Information Science, Statistics, Computer Science, Engineering, Political Science, Sociology, Law, or Economics.

 Professional experience in a field such as Cybersecurity, Information, Information Science, Statistics, Computer Science, Engineering, Political Science, Sociology, Law, or Economics.

 Teaching experience in at least one of the following core areas:

-Please indicate in your Statement of Teaching Interests/Experience/Approach which class(es) you believe you are qualified to teach.
+Statement of Teaching Interests/Experience/Approach - Please indicate which class(es) you believe you are qualified to teach.